itadventurer/k8s-copy-secrets/README.md

 kind: Secret
 metadata:
   name: testsecret
-  annotations:
+  labels:
     k8s-copy-secret/target-namespace: foo # <---- This line is important
-    # Use following annotation to copy additional secrets to the
+    # Use following label to copy additional secrets to the
     # target namespace.
 E.g. if you need to copy the CA cert belonging
     # to your private key
     #k8s-copy-secret/additional-secrets: testsecret2